nicolacimmino/FrameworksTesting/README.md

 # Finance Planner

 POC application to explore various frameworks: Spring Boot/Kotlin, Laravel 9, Flutter.
+I'm implementing the same API in various frameworks to learn and to fight the forgetting curve.

 ## SpringBoot/Kotlin